ScienceParkStudyGroup/2021_summer_school/index.md

 30 participants maximum per workshop will be allowed.

 ## Links to register
-Week 1:
+**Week 1:**
-Introduction to Open Data Science with R workshop (Monday and Tuesday 21-22 June) Introduction to programming in Python workshop (Thursday and Friday 24-25 June) Week 2:
+	- Introduction to Open Data Science with R workshop (Monday and Tuesday 21-22 June)
+	- Introduction to programming in Python workshop (Thursday and Friday 24-25 June) **Week 2:**
-Metabarcoding analysis using QIIME 2 workshop (Monday and Tuesday 28-29 June) Shotgun metagenomics workshop (Thursday and Friday 1-2 July) Intoduction to geospatial data in R (Monday and Tuesday 28-29 June) Introduction to Google Earth Engine (Thursday 1 July) Introduction to RNA-seq workshop (Thursday and Friday 1-2 July)
+	- Metabarcoding analysis using QIIME 2 workshop (Monday and Tuesday 28-29 June)
+	- Shotgun metagenomics workshop (Thursday and Friday 1-2 July)
+	- Introduction to geospatial data in R (Monday and Tuesday 28-29 June)
+	- Introduction to Google Earth Engine (Thursday 1 July)
+	- Introduction to RNA-seq workshop (Thursday and Friday 1-2 July)

 # Schedule